SoaringMoon/WaifuNetwork/Archive/Threads/Robot Wife Programming.md

 • Is the proposal among the top-20 in terms of benefits to the C++ community at large?
 Top-10?
 • Is the proposal among the top-3 in terms of a specific sub-community?
 Which sub-community?
 • Is the proposal for a general mechanism to solve a class of problems or a specific solution to a specific problem?
 If to a class, which class of problems?
-• Is the proposal coherent with the rest of the language in terms of semantics, syntax, and naming?[/code]
+• Is the proposal coherent with the rest of the language in terms of semantics, syntax, and naming?```

 >sauce: stroustrup's new hopl paper
 >>3855